Neural Networks Extrapolation

 neural network is not reliable.

-Basically, the data space which can be processed by a trained neural
+Basically, the data space which can be processed by a trained neural network is split into two regions:

 In order to overcome this problem, one should in some form record the